frankhu-2021/ADAL-.NET-Console-Application/README.md

 </packages>
 ```

-But your mileage may vary as the ADAL library has plans to be deprecated :
+But your mileage may vary.
+See updates for the ADAL library here:
 https://github.com/AzureAD/azure-activedirectory-library-for-dotnet